mechcarbide/mechcarbide/content/suppliers/tigra-gmbh.md

 ### A. Technical Edge (Process & Materials)

 * **Proprietary Machinery:** Unlike competitors using standard presses, TIGRA designs and builds its own production and measuring equipment in-house.
-This allows for tighter tolerances and unique geometries that off-the-shelf machines cannot produce.
+This allows for **tighter tolerances** and **unique geometries** that off-the-shelf machines cannot produce.
 * **Advanced Metallurgy:** They do not buy ready-mixed powder.
-By operating massive spray-drying towers and controlling the mix from the raw material stage, they create unique binders (e.g., Nickel/Chrome) that solve specific corrosion and wear problems.
+By operating massive spray-drying towers and controlling the mix from the raw material stage, they create unique binders (e.g., Nickel/Chrome) that solve specific **corrosion** and wear problems.

 ### B. Supply Chain & Reliability

-* **Logistics Powerhouse:** With a dedicated 1,300 m² logistics center and over 10,000 m² of facilities, TIGRA acts as a massive "buffer warehouse" for its clients, ensuring rapid shipment even for large orders.
+* **Logistics Powerhouse:** With a dedicated **1,300 m² logistics center** and over **10,000 m² of facilities**, TIGRA acts as a massive "buffer warehouse" for its clients, ensuring rapid shipment even for large orders.
-* **Global Stability:** As a German "Hidden Champion" with 80%+ export share and subsidiaries in the USA, China, and Brazil, they offer the local support of a domestic supplier backed by German engineering.
+* **Global Stability:** As a German "Hidden Champion" with **80%+ export share** and subsidiaries in the USA, China, and Brazil, they offer the local support of a domestic supplier backed by German engineering.

 ## 📩Contact & Ordering